ibm-wsc/cloud-native-linuxone/docs/on-premises-lab/build-and-deploy/upandrunning.md

 	![from git](upandrunningimages/fromgit.png)

 2. Enter the repo URL you copied before in the `Git Repo URL` field.
 Expand the `Show Advanced Git Options` section, and type in `main` for the `Git Reference`.
-This tells OpenShift which GitHub repo and branch to pull the source code from.
+This tells OpenShift which git repo and branch to pull the source code from.

 	![git url](upandrunningimages/giturl.png)